Tadpole-finance/docusaurus/docs/price-oracle.md

 id: price-oracle
 title: Price Oracle
 ---
+The Tadpole Protocol uses prices from a smart contract called a price oracle.
+The Comptroller and Liquidate Borrow functions reference the prices in this oracle.
+Multiple oracles may exist for the different Tadpole markets.

+getUnderlyingPrice( CToken cToken) returns uint

+* Return price of the underlying asset (as a mantissa)

 Get cryptographically signed prices ready to be posted on-chain using [Open Oracle](https://github.com/compound-finance/open-oracle) smart contracts.